ksmooi/ai_power/deep_learning/training/sft_model_arch_tweaks.md

 print(output_tensor.shape)  # Output: torch.Size([32, 10])
 ```

-## Adding Dropout and Batch Normalization Layers into Pre-trained Model
+## Adding Dropout and BN Layers into Pre-trained Model

 Dropout layers help prevent overfitting by randomly setting a fraction of input units to zero during training, which encourages the network to learn more robust features.
 Batch normalization helps accelerate training and improve the stability of deep networks by normalizing the input of each layer, which mitigates the problem of internal covariate shift.
 This example adds both dropout and batch normalization layers to a pre-trained ResNet50 model.